 Wasps and Yellow Jackets are notorious for being useless pests that can quickly spoil a summertime gathering of family and friends.

 While they’re pests in the sense that they don’t really help pollinate and they can (& will sting!) they are also beneficial, particularly if you like to garden.
-Here’s a simple tip for coexisting without having to spray harsh chemicals in your yard. . .
+Here’s a simple DIY wasp repellent that works great, without having to spray harsh chemicals in your yard!

 The cucumber reacts with the aluminum and gives off a chemical reaction/scent that is undetectable to humans but drives wasps and yellow-jackets away and makes them flee the area.